Locally Differentially Private Analysis of Graph Statistics: Algorithms

 After the graph projection, user $v_i$ counts the number of $k$-stars $r_i \in \nnints$ of which she is a center (line 5), and adds the Laplacian noise to $r_i$ (line 6).
 Here, since adding one edge results in the increase of at most $\binom{\td_{max}}{k-1}$ $k$-stars, the sensitivity of $k$-star counts for user $v_i$ is at most $\binom{\td_{max}}{k-1}$ (after graph projection).
 Therefore, we add $\Lap(\frac{\Delta}{\epsilon})$ to $r_i$, where $\Delta = \binom{\td_{max}}{k-1}$ and for $b \in \nnreals$ $\Lap(b)$ is a random variable that represents the Laplacian noise with mean $0$ and scale $b$.
 The final answer of Algorithm~\ref{alg:k-stars} is simply the sum of all the noisy $k$-star counts.
 We denote this algorithm by \alg{LocalLap$_{k\star}$}.

 The value of $\td_{max}$ greatly affects the utility.
 If $\td_{max}$ is too large, a large amount of the Laplacian noise would be added.
 If $\td_{max}$ is too small, a great number of neighbors would be reduced by graph projection.
 When we have some prior knowledge about the maximum degree $d_{max}$, we can set $\td_{max}$ to an appropriate value.
 For example, the maximum number of connections allowed on Facebook is $5000$~\cite{Facebook_Limit}.
 In this case, we can set $\td_{max}=5000$, and then graph projection does nothing.
+Given that the number of Facebook monthly active users is over $2.7$ billion \cite{Facebook_reports20}, $\td_{max}=5000$ is much smaller than $n$.
 For another example, if we know that the degree is smaller than $1000$ for most users, then we can set $\td_{max} = 1000$ and perform graph projection for users whose degrees exceed $\td_{max}$.

 In some applications, the data collector may not have such prior knowledge about $\td_{max}$.
 In this case, we can privately estimate $d_{max}$ by allowing an additional round between each user and the data collector, and use the private estimate of $d_{max}$ as $\td_{max}$.
 We describe how to privately estimate $d_{max}$ with edge LDP at the end of Section~\ref{sub:non-interactive_k_stars}.